Sex Workers

 Prostitution is illegal in all states except Nevada and Maine.
 Whether or not other types of sex work is illegal depends on how states define those acts.
 Nevada law prohibits solicitation and prostitution unless it takes place in a licensed house of prostitution.
 Only 10 counties in Nevada allow prostitution.
 Maine decriminalized prostitution for the adults who sell sexual services, not for buyers.
 See the law for more information.
 See state laws for more information.

 Prostitution is a morally charged term that has been associated with deviance, corruption and criminality, and still is today.
-The use of the terms like “prostitution” and “prostitute”, restrict a person’s identity to the activities in which he/she engages.
-Sex workers need these activities to be defined as work because they view their occupation as an activity that generates income.
+The use of terms like “prostitution” and “prostitute” restrict a person’s identity to the activities they engage in.
+These activities should be defined as work because it is an occupation that generates income.
 Using the term sex work helps draw a distinction between the economic activity and the person’s identity.
-Who sex workers are should not be confused with the work they practice.